 Mickey accidentally creates the Shadow Blot.
 Knowing he did wrong, Mickey escapes back to “the real world” and forgets about his little trip through the looking glass.
 In time, Wasteland is ruled by the Shadow Blot, alongside the Mad Doctor.
 Together, they have perverted it, enslaved the toons, the Gremlins, just did bad things.
 The Shadow Blot pulls Mickey back through the mirror to steal his heart.
 Toons in Wasteland cannot cross over to “the real world” because they themselves don’t have their own hearts.
 By stealing Mickey’s heart, it will give them a chance to enter “the real world” and take it over.
 Mickey realizes what he’s done, and being THE Mickey Mouse decides he has to fix things.
 Then the game begins.

 I’ve read a couple of reviews for the game by other people and I can’t say completely agree.
 We all agree that the camera is messy.
 And the constant reminder that Mickey has some of the Blot in him (when he stands still, ink evaporates out of Mickey’s ears) was a little annoying too.
-But – if the final, final scene is true – I think it was just a reminder that there will be sequels (apparently, it’s supposed to be a trilogy, yay!).
+But – if the final, final scene is true – I think it was a subtle reminder that there will be sequels.
 These things can be fixed, and/or toned down.
 Also, this is the Wii.
-It’s not a PS3, nor an XBox 360.
+It’s not a PS3, nor an Xbox 360.
 C’mon now.
 No biggie.

 The style of the cutscenes is amazing.
 The animation in them was really smooth and colorful.
 I can’t really explain it.
 You’d have to see it for yourself.
 They were done by Powerhouse Animation.
 They were given a specific retro look, and they are flawless.